azkaban/azkaban/docs/eventTrigger.rst

         "event":"MetastorePartitionAuditEvent"
     }

-Once this event arrived, Azkaban will marked this specific event depedency as success.
+Once this event arrived, Azkaban will mark this specific event dependency  as success.

 .. image:: figures/Success.png